wavefrontHQ/docs/pages/doc/proxies_histograms.md

 To view histograms:
 1. Click **Browse > Histograms** and start typing the histogram metric name.
   Each histogram metric has an extension .d, .h, or .m.
-If you sent a metric in histogram format, three metrics result.
+If you sent a metric in histogram data format, three metrics result.
 If you sent a metric using Wavefront data format, the extension depends on the histogram port that you used.
 2. Select the metric you're interested in.

    ![select_histogram_chart](images/histogram_select_chart.png)